NamastéPraiano. Oasi Olistica

 DIFFERENT STYLES OF YOGA : Hatha, Vinyasa, Yin Yoga

 Hatha Yoga is ideal for approaching the world of yoga and for learning the basic positions before moving on to a more dynamic and complex yoga style; Yin Yoga focuses on bodies connective tissues.
 It aims to balance the free flow of Prana between the chakras of the body, to heal the meridians and organs, while calming moods and giving a state of wellness and peace.
 Vinyasa yoga, on the other hand, is one of the most dynamic styles of yoga.
+In vinyasa the movement is synchronized with the breath.
+This connection between movement and breathing leads the practitioner to be totally present during the practice.

 It is a dynamic sequence of 12 positions or Asana, to be performed in a fluid movement, as if it were a choreography, supported by breathing.
 Each opening of the body corresponds to an inhalation and to each closure an exhalation.
 Breathing is carried out using only the nostrils, with the mouth closed and the jaws relaxed: inhale through the nose and exhale through the nose.